barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 ```
 After running the code and using some of the known facts regarding AWS Lambda, we can round it up to the following list:
 * Runs on an Amazon Linux (RHEL derivative).
-* According to environment variables it runs in EC2 but must be some kind of container system
+* According to environment variables, it runs in - EC2 but must be some kind of container system
-* Read-only file system
+* Read-only file system - this tackles persistance
 * NON-root user
 * Single AWS IAM role required for access to sandbox
-* Reverse sell not possible
+* Reverse sell not possible since it runs airgapped
-* Code is copied to /var/run/task
+* Code is copied to `/var/run/task`
-* Bootstrap under /var/runtime/awslambda <- entry point and backbone
+* Bootstrap under `/var/runtime/awslambda` <- entry point and backbone of AWS Lambda
 * Sandbox is thrown away at the end of execution and have a maximum execution time
-* Cold start => penalty at initial start ~600ms
+* Cold start penalty at initial start for ~600ms

 With this knowledge we captured, we have some very valuable information.
 If we put all the pieces together the result might look like this treasure map:

 <p align="center">
 <img width="600" src="/images/lambda-architecture.png">
 </p>

-Based on this we can meditate about the [attack surface]( https://en.wikipedia.org/wiki/Attack_surface).
+Based on this, we can meditate about the [attack surface]( https://en.wikipedia.org/wiki/Attack_surface).
 Based on the Anatomy of a Lambda Function from above, we can only strike by injection Code or hook into the execution of the Lambda.
 From here we can derive an attack strategy.
-Like the Deathstar we have only the chance to hit a tiny thermal exhaust port to get in.
+Like the Deathstar, we have only the chance to hit a tiny thermal exhaust port to get in.
 The good news, after a perfect hit the attack surface is like the Tardis: It’s bigger on the inside.

 Let’s check our options and strategies:

-* Keep the initial Payload as small as possible
+* Keep the initial Payload as small as possible (don't try to push an elephant through a keyhole, a fly might fit better)
-* Use Command Injection, XXE, SSRF or trick the API Gateway to find a way in
+* Use Command Injection, XXE, SSRF or trick the API Gateway to find a way in (the thermal exhaust port)
 * Since a Sandbox gets recycled after each execution and have a limited execution time (often only a few miliseconds to seconds).
 Therefore we have to move fast
 * Persistence is possible in `/tmp` => To avoid the coldstart penalty, people tend to keep their Lambda function warm (for the sake of performance).
 This can be used to get some sort of persistance
 Identify